-The value certificateHold (6) is not supported for SSL, Code Signing or S/MIME BR (strict profile) Certificates.
+The value certificateHold (6) not supported for SSL, Code Signing, timestamping, Qualified, S/MIME BR (strict profile) or Mark Certificates.

 7.3 OCSP Profile

 GlobalSign operates an Online Certificate Status Profile (OCSP) responder in compliance with RFC 6960 and RFC 5019 and highlights this within the AIA extension via an OCSP responder URL.